Quantum max-flow in the bridge graph: Pedestrian-style proofs for the bridge 2 case

 We conclude that if $p=p'$, $F_{T,T'}$ is an isomorphism.
 On the other hand, if $p \neq p'$, domain and codomain do not have the same dimension, hence the map is not an isomorphism. \end{proof}

-To calculate the quantum max-flow for general bond dimensions $a,b,a'$ and $b'$, we use the same method as in \autoref{app:explicitorbit}.
+To calculate the quantum max-flow for general bond dimensions $a,b,a'$ and $b'$, we use the same method as in~\autoref{app:explicitorbit}.
 Write

-and assume without loss $p \leq p'$.
-We can define tensors in $A \otimes B \otimes W$ resp. $B' \otimes A' \otimes W^*$ as block tensors where the blocks elements are the distinguished tensors $T$ and $T'$ defined before.
-Now, using \autoref{lem:appendixpieribridgeformula} one can repeat the same calculation as in \autoref{app:explicitorbit} to calculate the quantum max-flow.
+and assume without loss of generality $p \leq p'$.
+We can define tensors in $A \otimes B \otimes W$ resp.~$A' \otimes B' \otimes W^*$ as block tensors where the block elements are the distinguished tensors $T$ and $T'$ defined before.
+Now, using~\autoref{lem:appendixpieribridgeformula}, one can repeat the same calculation as in~\autoref{app:explicitorbit} to calculate the quantum max-flow.

 \end{appendix}